 I know now that I was naive about what caring actually entailed and about how care changes over time.
 For example, when Marj first moved in, even though she tired easily, she was able to walk around relatively easily with a stick or frame.
-So physical support wasn’t an immediate priority in the early days of our cohabitation.
+Physical support wasn’t an immediate priority in the early days of our cohabitation.

-I) Have help come to Marj.
+i) Have help come to Marj.
 We mounted a simple combination-locked keysafe by Marj’s front door so trusted visitors can enter without disturbing me at work or home.
 Now trips out together are for the serious or fun stuff.
 Note also that the number of visitors over time will only increase.

 These four basics now form the backbone of our domestic care ‘organisation’.
-Even as Marj’s needs have become more complex, the system works 90% of the time.
+Even as Marj’s needs have become more complex, the system works well 90% of the time.

 What systems do you use?
 We’re all ears.